KnowOneActual/JS_Piano/README.md

 ## Acknowledgements

-This project was amke with the help of a tutorial available on YouTube: [YouTube Tutorial](https://www.youtube.com/watch?v=mjmh093Sucg)
+This project was made with the help of a tutorial available on YouTube: [YouTube Tutorial](https://www.youtube.com/watch?v=mjmh093Sucg)